Common Dental Hygiene Mistakes

 When your dentist tells you how to take care of your teeth at home, do those words go in one ear and out the other?
 Listen up!
-Practising good dental hygiene prevents cavities, gum disease and enamel issues.
+Practicing good dental hygiene prevents cavities, gum disease, and enamel issues.
 If you’re making any of the following common dental hygiene mistakes, pay more attention to your habits.
 You’ll have whiter teeth and fewer dental bills as a result.

 1. Using An Old Toothbrush

 The image of an old toothbrush is icky, right?
 If so, don’t put one in your mouth.
 Old toothbrushes harbour bacteria, thus putting germs into your mouth instead of taking them out.
 An old toothbrush is also harsh on your gums and could cause gum recession.
 You should replace your toothbrush every three to four months.
 The one a year you get from your dentist isn’t enough!

 When you brush your teeth, the goal is to dislodge food particles and plaque.
 Brush too softly and you won’t achieve that goal.
 If you brush too hard, however, you’ll do damage to your teeth.
 Brushing your teeth too vigorously can lead to abrasion of your enamel.
 There’s no replacing your tooth enamel, so don’t rub it off by brushing too hard.

 Don’t take “brushing your teeth” too literally!
 There are other structures in your mouth that require cleaning.
 Your tongue can carry a lot of bacteria and should be gently brushed once daily.
 Likewise, your gums should be brushed regularly.
 Brushing your gums removes bacteria and helps lessen inflammation, a precursor to periodontal disease.

 4. Brushing After Meals